 2. It’s A Great Source Of Protein

 Like all carnivores, cats have a craving for protein.
 In fact, they can’t live without it.
 Their digestive systems rely on ingesting a significant amount of protein in order to function.
-Wet cat food takes care of this need comfortably.
+Healthy wet cat food takes care of this need comfortably.
 Not only that, it also contains fat.
 We think of fat as a problem – and it can be if taken in excess – but both cats and humans need a little fat in order to keep the body ticking over.
 In a cat’s case, fat actually contributes to your cat’s ability to grow and maintain a glossy coat of fur.
 A cat that isn’t getting enough protein is likely to become constipated.
 Nobody wants that.
+High protein wet cat food will do a lot to avert that risk.
 Whilst we’re on the topic of their toilet habits, by the way, our cat litter tray guide is well worth a read.

 3. It’s Good For Weight Control

 When cats eat the best quality wet cat food, they get full a lot quicker than they do when they’re eating dry food.
 Part of this is because there’s so much water content, which fills them up.
 However it’s also because of the protein content.
 There’s little – or sometimes no – protein in dry food, and so cats keep eating it because they haven’t got what they want from it.
 Once they’ve had their protein fill from wet food, they’ll stop and walk away.
 As such, they take in lower portions, and are less prone to putting on weight.